Looking for the best insurance as a digital nomad in Chile?

 For Chile specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and English-speaking staff compared to public options.
 The ambulance coverage proves especially valuable when exploring remote areas like Torres del Paine National Park or the Atacama Desert, where emergency transport to quality medical facilities could be required.
 The physiotherapy benefits support Chile's active outdoor culture, from Andean trekking to world-class skiing in the Central Valley.

-SafetyWing costs $56.28 per 4 weeks (approximately $60 per month) for travelers aged 18-39, making it an excellent choice for nomads attracted to Chile's growing tech scene who want to maintain affordable insurance coverage while exploring South America.
-The essential plan includes a $250 deductible per claim, which is reasonable given Chile's moderate healthcare costs for basic services, though private facility costs can escalate quickly.
+SafetyWing costs from $62.72 per 4 weeks (pricing varies by age), making it an excellent choice for nomads attracted to Chile's growing tech scene who want to maintain affordable insurance coverage while exploring South America.
+The Essential plan applies no deductible, so smaller claims are not eaten by an excess.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Chile when exploring remote regions like Patagonia or the northern desert areas where specialized medical care might require transport to Santiago or international evacuation for serious conditions.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Chile as a base for exploring broader South America, including Argentina, Peru, or Bolivia.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Chile as a base for exploring broader South America, including Argentina, Peru, or Bolivia.
 Electronics coverage is available as an add-on, which could be valuable given Chile's variable weather conditions and the potential for equipment damage during outdoor adventures or seismic activity.

 Comparison